5 Questions You Must Ask When You Want to Know When it is Time to Divorce

-A trial separation is a physical separation between the spouses but without the intent to file for divorce immediately.
+A trial separation is a physical separation between the spouses but without the intent to file to divorce immediately.
 A trial separation intends to give the spouses time and space from each other while they attempt to work on the marital relationship or determine if it is their desire to do so.
-In other words, it is not time for divorce.
+In other words, it is not time to divorce.

 However, if you and your spouse attempted a trial separation and it did not help in restoring the marital relationship, that may indicate a divorce may make sense.
 Similarly, if you decided it is futile to attempt a trial separation for the reasons we stated in that article, that may similarly be an indicator.